-OK, the above might be a bold claim, but Frigiliana is the proud holder of at least two ‘Most Beautiful Village’ awards given away by the region of Andalusia. (photo below as evidence)
+OK, the above might be a bold claim, but Frigiliana is the proud holder of at least two ‘Most Beautiful Village’ awards given away by the region of Andalucia. (photo below as evidence)

 Stretching on the hilltops overlooking Nerja by the coast, Frigiliana is a picture-perfect Andalusian village that has still maintained a lot of the original charm despite being overrun by tourists each year.

 I used to think of it as the Mykonos of Andalusia, with a lot more space and better views.

 I wandered off to Frigiliana with my little family while we were staying in Nerja for the weekend.
 Even without a car, we were able to hitch a short taxi ride to the center of the village and explore from there on foot.

 The trip took place in the middle of the summer, a few weeks after the covid lockdown restrictions have been lifted and the lack of tourists at this time of year was certainly on my mind as we wandered through the narrow streets.

 You can’t help but think how busy would the village be if this was the ‘old’ normal year and how enjoyable would be to admire the beautiful views while squeezing between crowds of tourists passing by.